/

 Next steps

-Visit the Project details section of the Dashboard to set up your custom domain.
+Visit the Custom Domains page in the Dashboard to set up your custom domain.

 For questions, reach out to support@stytch.com.